renderguy7768/cgol/README.md

 3. Any live cell with more than thirteen live neighbors dies, as if by overpopulation.
 4. Any dead cell with eight to twelve live neighbors becomes a live cell, as if by reproduction.

+# Important #
+* Please deselect Cell Parent game object when running in editor to avoid fps drop

 # Controls #
 * Play with grid generation by modifying the option on Cell Parent game object under GridGenerator.cs script before starting simulation
 * LMB on the cube to make it alive/dead only when simulation not started/paused